Disputing a Will

 MLP LawDisputing a Will can be a complex process.
 The Will represents the final wishes of the person who made it (‘the testator’), and courts require strong evidence to overturn it.

-Grounds for Contesting the Will
+Grounds for Disputing a Will

 There are limited grounds available for disputing a Will’s validity.
 These include: